parenthetical-e/fmri/README.md

 Even the repo title `fmri` is misleading, because...

 It includes:
 - Behavoiral data
-- RL models fit data for that the behavoiral data
+- RL model fit data for the behavoiral data
-- loading functions for both data and models
+- Loading functions for both data and models
 - fMRI preprocessing functions
 - Model-based fMRI analysis functions
 - Some misc plotting functions for data visualization in `R`